Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Kochi is a modern city famous for its cinema complex, industrial buildings, amusement parks, marine drive, etc. Ship-fares from Arabs, Chinese, and Dutch have followed the sea route to Kochi making this city a must place to visit.
-The city is considered to be the ‘GateWay of Kerala’.
-Kochi has a very rich and vibrant history.
-The city was earlier known as Cochin during the ancient time and it acted as an important trading hub.
-The city is located between the Western Ghat and the Arabian Sea.
-This makes it an enticing destination for travelers, traders, and seafarers.
-Kochi is the city famous for its diverse and secular culture including and involving people from every community.
-On the Kochi tour, one can see the "Kathakali", an ancient and most famous dance in Kerala showing the ancient culture of the city.
+Kochi is a contemporary city well known for its marine drive, amusement parks, industrial buildings, and cinema complex.
+The sea path to Kochi has been used by ships from Arabs, Chinese, and Dutch people, making this city a must-see.
+The city is referred to as Kerala’s “Gateway.”
+The history of Kochi is incredibly dynamic and interesting.
+In the past, the city was known as Cochin, and it served as a significant trading center.
+The city is situated halfway between the Arabian Sea and the Western Ghat.
+Due to this, it is a desirable location for seafarers, traders, and tourists.
+The city of Kochi is renowned for its inclusive, secular culture that embraces and involves members of all communities.
+On the Kochi tour, one can see “Kathakali”, an ancient and famous dance in Kerala showing the ancient culture of the city.

 Nearest Airport: Kochi International Airport